Management Response

 Responsible Deadline Status Comments

 2. Lobby for standing membership of WLOs/WROs in the GiHA WG and reflect this in the GiHA Working Group TOR.
-Senior Management 2024/12 Initiated The Standing Membership has been agreed in principle.
-UN Women is leading discussions with the ISCG and NGO platform.
-The GiHA TOR adjustments will be finalized in early 2024.
+Senior Management 2024/12 Completed Consultation Workshop with WLOs/WROs for membership in GiHA WG has been conducted and reflected on the ToR

-3. The GiHA Coordinator will provide technical support to the GBV-SWG on GiHA standards/indicator specific to women’s leadership/WLOs/WROs to be incorporated in the JRP M&E Framework to be developed in 2024 GiHA Coordinator 2024/06 Not Initiated This will be taken forward by the GiHA Coordinator (recruitment underway).
+3. The GiHA Coordinator will provide technical support to the GBV-SWG on GiHA standards/indicator specific to women’s leadership/WLOs/WROs to be incorporated in the JRP M&E Framework to be developed in 2024 GiHA Coordinator 2024/06 Completed GiHA Coordinator based at ISCG and coordinating the support

 Recommendation: In coordination with the GiHA WG conduct a comprehensive analysis across camps to understand the contextual difficulties with which boys and men are faced and their implications on gender equality and gender relation interventions.
 Support design of activities according to their most pressing needs in social, educational, and economic spheres, and increase opportunities for them to interact with male champions and agents of change in collaboration with other UN agencies and organizations that work in those spaces with boys and men.